patrickkettner/tally-counter-react/README.md

-I needed a chrome extension such as this, couldn't find any, so I programmed it. :)
+I needed a chrome extension such as this, couldn't find any, so I programmed it to learn. :)

 Live version: https://chrome.google.com/webstore/detail/tally-counter/innllipkgdpgnnhmbhjfminingfjmlgl